ehughson/automatic_negative_emotion_recognition/README.md

-# Contempt Detection in Using Videos from Different Cultures
+# Negative Emotion Recognition Using Videos from Different Cultures
 In this project we examined different methods to classify anger, contempt and disgust.